OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 ### Function listMountedDossiers(dsuPath, callback)

-**Description**: Lists only the directories that were mounted from externalDSU for the provided DSU path, listing all mounted DSUs inside the selected directory of the DSU that you are querying.
-Mounted dossiers represent DSUs mounted inside another DSU using the right KeySSI (SeedSSI for read and write access or SReadSSI for read-only access).
+<p style='text-align: justify;'><b>Description</b>: Lists only the directories that were mounted from externalDSU for the provided DSU path, listing all mounted DSUs inside the selected directory of the DSU that you are querying.
+Mounted dossiers represent DSUs mounted inside another DSU using the right KeySSI (SeedSSI for read and write access or SReadSSI for read-only access).</p>

 | **Name** | **Type** | **Value** | **Description**                                                                        |
 |:---------|:---------|:----------|:---------------------------------------------------------------------------------------|